Lynne Howarth, Executive Director

 Fun fact: Lynne used to be part of a horse drill team.

-What inspires you about MHC? – “Medicine Horse Center introduced me to an alternative view and utilization of horses to help humans.
-It is the transformation of a client with the horse, witnessing the bonding process, is what inspires me about the work we do.
-I also had a professional goal to work for a non-profit organization, and Medicine Horse team has become more than I could have asked for.”
+What inspires you about MHC? – “Medicine Horse Center introduced me to an alternative and much deeper view of connection and what it means being aware.
+Observing the moments of transformation with our clients, our mission comes to life.
+It is also the philosophy and vision behind the type of relationship we nurture between a human and a horse – it inspires me daily.
+There has also been a professional goal to work for a non-profit organization in a small rural community, Medicine Horse Center and its team have become more than I could have asked for.

 Fun fact: Zoe has been a competitive ultimate frisbee player for the past 10 years and would be happy to throw one anytime.
 She also loves wearing her bright blue Crocs.